nicholaschen09/chrome-productivity-reminder-pop-up/README.md

 # Productivity Reminder - Chrome Extension

-A Chrome extension that helps you stay focused by showing a reminder popup when you visit distracting websites like YouTube, TikTok, Instagram, and more.
+A Chrome extension that helps you stay focused by showing a reminder popup when you visit distracting websites like YouTube, TikTok, Instagram

 ## Features